Meet the Project

 Ecologist & Photographer

-Special thanks to: Dr. Ricardo de Lima (Lisbon University), Ruggero Tozzo (Alisei NGO), Tiziano Pisoni (Alisei NGO), Beatriz Narciso, Catarina Narciso, Wilson Vieira, Hana Heimerdinger, Leonor Tavares (Lisbon University), Ana Rita Pereira (Lisbon University).
+Contributors and volunteers: Dr. Ricardo de Lima (Lisbon University), Ruggero Tozzo (Alisei NGO), Tiziano Pisoni (Alisei NGO), Beatriz Narciso, Catarina Narciso, Wilson Vieira, Hana Heimerdinger, Leonor Tavares (Lisbon University), Ana Rita Pereira (Lisbon University), Francisco Alamõ (Parque Natural Obô), Rute Suana (Direcção das Florestas e da Biodiversidade), Jezreel Lima (Associação Monte Pico), Bruzinay Neto, Aristides Santana (Associação Monte Pico), David Holyoak.